cvu16/Coffee-Shop-Simulation/README.md

 # Project 2 - CS 150: Coffee Shop Simulation

 ## Intro
-This project is part of the
+This project is part of the CS150 Course: Data Structures and Algorithms.
+It tested my understanding of the following data structures in Java: ArrayList, ArrayDeque and PriorityQueue.
+It also tested my usage of insertion, deletion, sorting of those data structures.

 ## Input Specification
 You are given a file “input.txt” containing the following information.